Temper Tantrums

 • Meltdowns may not have a specific or identifiable cause, though they often occur in response to being overstimulated by environmental factors or experiencing an unexpected or unwanted change in routine.

-• Unlike a tantrum, a meltdown will not necessarily stop if the person gets what she originally wanted.
+• A meltdown will not necessarily stop if the person gets what they originally wanted.

 Guiding Principles for a BHA/P